benc-uk/dapr-store/README.md

 ### Products - Dapr Interaction

-None
+None directly, but is called via service invocation from other services, the API gateway & the cart service.

 ## 🛒 Cart service

 This provides a cart service to the Dapr Store.
-The currently implementation is very minimal.
+The currently implementation is a MVP.
 It is written in Go, source is in `cmd/cart` and it exposes the following API routes:

 ```